leouieda/website/blog/ssi-fellowship.md

 {% from "utils.html" import youtube_embed %}

-**I have selected as part of the 2020 cohort of Fellows of the [Software Sustainability Institute](https://www.software.ac.uk/)!**
+**I have been selected as part of the 2020 cohort of Fellows of the [Software Sustainability Institute](https://www.software.ac.uk/)!**

 The Institute cultivates world-class research with software.
 It's based at the